-Services and supplies required for the administration of Home Infusion Therapy regimen must be (1) medically necessary for the treatment of the disease; (2) ordered by a practitioner; (3) as determined by the Insurer's Utilization Review Program capable of safe administration in the home; (4) provided by a licensed Home Infusion Therapy provider coordinated and pre-certified by the Insurer's Utilization Review Program; (5) ordinarily in lieu of inpatient hospital therapy; and (6) more cost effective than inpatient therapy.
+Services and supplies required for the administration of Home Infusion Therapy regimen must be (1) medically necessary for the treatment of the disease; (2) ordered by a practitioner; (3) as determined by the UM/QIO or designee Insurer's Utilization Review Program capable of safe administration in the home; (4) provided by a licensed Home Infusion Therapy provider coordinated and pre-certified by the UM/QIO or designee Insurer's Utilization Review Program; (5) ordinarily in lieu of inpatient hospital therapy; and (6) more cost effective than inpatient therapy.

-Benefits for home health nursing services must be approved by the Insurer's Utilization Review Program in lieu of hospitalization.
+Benefits for home health nursing services must be approved by the UM/QIO or designee Insurer's Utilization Review Program in lieu of hospitalization.
 Benefits for nursing services are limited to ten thousand dollars and zero cents (\$10,000.00) annually.

-6.2.15. \boxtimes Nursing care services (Section 2110(a)(15))
+6.2.15.
+Nursing care services (Section 2110(a)(15))